Main Content Section

 - Students with absences resulting in missing over 10% of a special session or a summer session will not receive a refund.

-All students living in the dormitories are required to purchase a meal plan.
+All students living in the residence halls are required to purchase a meal plan.
 Residential students will be required to present their ID to the cashier at each meal.
 All other meals will be served on a cash basis.
 Residential students who fail to present their ID will be required to pay cash.
-The regular meal plan will be for the Sunday evening to Thursday lunch meals.
+The regular meal plan will be for the Sunday evening to Friday brunch meals.

 Viewing Student Account